 - Most staff members do not like ZBB and it may lead to increased attrition.

 This was the third Boston FP&A Board meeting I attended and my takeaway was the amount of energy in the meeting.
-The attendees displayed an energy that indicated interest in ZBB.
+The attendees displayed an energy that indicated an interest in ZBB.
 Based on my observations ZBB generates opinions that make ZBB important in the progress of FP&A. It is the importance that makes board meetings like those in Boston and other locations worthwhile to attend.
-The next Boston FP&A Board meeting scheduled for October 6 which will discuss Rolling Forecasts is one that those in the Boston area who are passionate about FP&A should make every effort to attend.

 I would like to thank the attendees as well as the sponsors for engaging in an enjoyable and informative meeting.